NgenNo9/project-1-DateIRL/README.md

 ## User Story

 Joe is an ordinary guy.
 He has been split with his ex for 2 years now.
-And in the last year alone, he has been on 43 first dates.
+And in the last year alone, he has been on 23 first dates.
 He has had 4 second dates and only 1 third date.
 But he has never made a lasting connection.
 Joe puts this down to the fact that he is only able to connect with people on a cosmetic basis.
 He sees them on the apps, swipes because he's attracted to them.
 And when they swipe back, a conversaation ensues via text message.

 Joe likes this approach, overall, but he finds that when he meets the people in person, they tend to not look like their pictures, or they're not who they made themselves out to be during the text exchange.

 This why we created DateIRL.
-The text message abrrier is broken down and we bring people together in a communal environment.
-People can be free to be themselves so that if their is a spark among singles, they can connect more naturally.
+The text message barrier is broken down and we bring people together in a communal environment.
+People can be free to be themselves so that if there is a spark among singles, they can connect more naturally.
 Rather than wade through the potentials on an app.

 ## What We Built